VladChat/luggage-scale/blog_src/content/posts/2025/10/trump-admin-adds-banner-attacking-radical-left-democrats-to-government-websites-.md

 When systems strain, the travelers who stay nimble glide past the snags.

-For shoppers ready to outfit their kit, browse our analog lineup here: <a href="https://luggage-scale.com/shop/analog-luggage-scale">Shop Analog Luggage Scales</a>.
+For shoppers ready to outfit their kit, browse our analog lineup here: Shop Analog Luggage Scales.

 ## Quick Checklist: Preflight Steps During a Shutdown